All About Birthstones

 Sardonyx is associated with courage, happiness, and clear communication.
 Some believe that placing sardonyx at each corner of a house will grant protection against evil.

-Spinel is the newest gemstone to be added to the birthstone list, added in 2016.
-Spinel wonderful brilliance, hardness and wide range of stunning colors.
+Added in 2016, spinel is the newest gemstone to be added to the birthstone list.
+Spinel has wonderful brilliance, hardness and wide range of stunning colors.
 Known mainly for its beautiful vivid reds, spinel also can be found in many gorgeous pastel shades and hues.
 Pink Spinel is traditionally the color for August.
 Spinel has a similar structure to Ruby and is found in many of the same locations, and they both get their reddish color from impurities of chromium.

 Spinel is said to bring high energy, vitality and to grant strength.